2kranki/libJ1939/README.md

 J1939 Objects
 ===============

-J1939       -   Central Object which must be used in all cases

 J1939cam    -   Controller Application Manager
                 --  Receives all messages and dispatches them to the appropriate Controller Application(s)

+J1939can    -   Substitute CAN Object
+                --  Can be used in leiu of creating another object if desired

 J1939ca     -   Controller Application
                 --  Handles appropriate messages